joescii/lift-ng/README.md

 ## Change log

+* *0.5.2*: Resolved [Issue #5](https://github.com/joescii/lift-ng/issues/5), where the deployment context path appeared twice in the path to the `liftproxy.js` resource.
+Dropped support for Lift 3.0 compiled against Scala 2.10.
 * *0.5.1*: Corrected a bug exposed by 2-way binding that our [early-arrival mechanism](https://github.com/joescii/lift-ng/issues/1) to not work if `angular.js` files are specified at the end of the HTML.
 Made it possible to add binding actors in the HTML templates without introducing an extra element.
 Thanks to [Antonio](https://twitter.com/lightfiend) for [the suggestion](https://groups.google.com/forum/#!topic/liftweb/1SJ6YNzpBEw)!
 * *0.5.0*: Introduction of 2-way client/server model binding.
 Added support for Scala 2.11 against Lift editions 2.6 and 3.0.